 Minnesota Affordable Healthcare Insurance

-If you live in Minnesota and are shopping for health insurance, you need to understand how to choose the right coverage.
-We want to help.
+If you live in Minnesota you can buy health insurance through July 16, 2021 or wait until November 1.
+We can help you find the right plan.
 Below, we have listed the types of insurance available and the levels of coverage offered in Minnesota as well as pointers on how to determine which coverage is right for you.
 Do keep in mind that you can only buy health insurance during the open enrollment period, unless you have a qualifying event.
 If you miss the deadline, you may have to wait another year to get insured.

 When Is Open Enrollment in Minnesota?